tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

-During my experimentation with ``minima``, I wrote [hypertext](https://github.com/tomerfiliba/minima/blob/master/hypertext.py) - a Pythonic a Hamlian way to generate HTML "templates".
+During my experimentation with ``minima``, I wrote [hypertext](https://github.com/tomerfiliba/minima/blob/master/hypertext.py) - a Pythonic a Hamlian way to write "HTML functions".
 Hypertext aims to

 1. be (almost) as concise as Haml
 2. make your code beautiful and easy to read, by reflecting the structure of the HTML